 - Cheap boardshorts

 - Poorly fitted wetsuits

-- Your skin not being used to the rigours of surfing
+- Your skin is not used to the rigours of surfing and saltwater

 - Excessive sand in your surfboard wax